 The purpose of safety signs is to draw attention to objects and situations affecting health and safety.
-AS1319 - Safety signs for the occupational environment, sets out the requirements for the design and use of safety signs intended for use in the workplace for the purpose of:
+AS1319 - Safety signs for the occupational environment - sets out the requirements for the design and use of safety signs intended for use in the workplace for the purpose of:

-- (a) Prevention of accidents;

-- (b) Identification of hazards;

-- (c) Indicating location of things provided in the interest of safety; and

-(d) Giving direction and instruction from the person responsible for health and safety in the workplace.
+- (a) Prevention of accidents; - (b) Identification of hazards; - (c) Indicating location of things provided in the interest of safety; and - (d) Giving direction and instruction from the person responsible for health and safety in the workplace.

 Use of this sign convention will be adopted at Murrumbidgee Council.
-The Operations Manager and Store person is to ensure that all new and replacement signage complies with this requirement.
+The Director of Infrastructure/Infrastructure Manager and Storeperson/s are to ensure that all new and replacement signage complies with this requirement.